mm6/InternetOfThingsCourse/projects/project1/Project1_S21.md

 ### Part 7: Build a websocket web site using Express and Node-RED

-In this Part, you will add websockets to our heartbeat application.
+In this Part, you will add WebSockets to our heartbeat application.
 This Part will not use AJAX.
 Instead, we are looking for real time updates from the service.
 The user of the browser will be able to sit back and view the updates.

 0) Create an empty directory named Project1_Part7.